Who Are the Zapatistas? Unmasking Mexico’s Indigenous Guerrilla Army

 Comandanta Ramona.
 Source: Wikimedia Commons

-After abandoning the armed struggle following the 1994 ceasefire, the EZLN has focused on pursuing legal means to establish Indigenous rights and autonomy.
-One of its key objectives during negotiations with the Mexican government has been the creation of a Law of Rights and Culture specifically for Indigenous Peoples.
-The EZLN first proposed this law in July 1998 in the Fifth Declaration of the Lacandon Jungle and reiterated its demand for it in the Sixth Declaration of the Lacandon Jungle in 2005, its most recent major manifesto.
+After the ELZN abandoned the armed struggle following the 1994 ceasefire, the group focused on pursuing legal ways to establish Indigenous rights and autonomy.
+One of their key objectives during negotiations with the Mexican government has been the creation of a Law of Rights and Culture specifically for Indigenous Peoples.
+The EZLN first proposed this law in July 1998 in the Fifth Declaration of the Lacandon Jungle and reiterated its demand for it in the Sixth Declaration of the Lacandon Jungle in 2005, which is their most recent major manifesto.
 For now, the Zapatistas are dedicated to peacefully establishing legal recognition of Indigenous rights and cultures in Mexico.

 Author Image